alexgerasimov73/web3access-frontend/README.md

 ## Future Enhancements

 - **Blockchain Interaction**: Integration with blockchain for real-time data or contract interaction.
-- **KYC/AML Integration**: Although not implemented, the onboarding process includes information on how to handle KYC/AML with recommended tools like [Onfido](https://onfido.com/)
+- **KYC/AML Integration**: Although not implemented, the onboarding process includes information on how to handle KYC/AML with recommended tools like [Onfido](https://onfido.com/).
+- **Refactoring the code base**: It needs to get rid of TODO's, optimize, and refactor code out where it's necessary.
+- **Test covering**: The application will be covered with tests.

 ## Contributing